-11. Smooth Move Tea: Used for thousands of years to get your "movement" moving again, senna works by gently stimulating your intestines and aiding your body's natural elimination process.
+- 11.Smooth Move Tea: Used for thousands of years to get your "movement" moving again, senna works by gently stimulating your intestines and aiding your body's natural elimination process.
 This tea combines senna the carminitive herbs fennel, coriander and ginger to reduce the potential for unpleasant feelings like cramping.
-Smooth Move tea is best taken at bedtime to help improve bowel movements the following morning.

-12. Gut Repair Powder: If you are struggling with leaky gut issues, consider using Gut Repair Powder and/or a straight L-glutamine powder (if you struggle with Aloe Vera, DGL and arbinogalactan fibers as some with SIBO do).

-I do often recommend 20+ grams of L-glutamine to support individuals recovering from severe leaky gut syndrome.
+Smooth Move tea is best taken at bedtime to help improve bowel movements the following morning. - 12.Use Ginger: I would also recommend using ginger tea which is extremely helpful for your digestive tract and for stomach acid and bile production.
+You can also chew on ginger root before meals to help stimulate stomach acid and bile production for better digestion. - 13.Gut Repair Powder: If you are struggling with leaky gut issues, consider using Gut Repair Powder and/or a straight L-glutamine powder (if you struggle with Aloe Vera, DGL and arbinogalactan fibers as some with SIBO do).
+I do often recommend 20+ grams of L-glutamine to support individuals recovering from severe leaky gut syndrome. - 14.Prioritize Sleep: Sleeping is when our body does its best healing and repair.
+I have had many people go through this program and when they emphasize sleep, they heal SO MUCH faster!!!
+Be sure to get into bed by 10-11pm at the latest, use black out curtans and an eye mask to help your body secrete more melatonin and sleep deeper.
+Aim for 8 hours of sleep each night.